 Once you’re properly fueled, move on to Carneros’ opulent wine tasting rooms, including Domaine Carneros’ chateau, ZD, and Truchard Vineyards.
-Recover at the Carneros Inn, a wine country-chic inn with a pool overlooking the vineyards and wine-inspired spa treatments (hint: splurge on the “spa sommelier”).
+Recover at the Carneros Inn, a wine country-chic inn with a pool overlooking the vineyards and in-room spa treatments.

 Downtown Napa is no longer what you would expect.
 In lieu of the sleepy service and tannic Cabernet flights of yore, it’s transformed over the last few years into a new hub for international-inspired cuisine and cocktails.
 Yes, cocktails.
 In wine country.
 At Basalt, seasonal, sometimes even foraged, cocktails anchor the menu—pick your cocktail first, and your main course to go with it.
 Japanese restaurant Miminashi has people driving up from San Francisco just for its refined take on yakitori.
 Andaz Napa offers sleek rooms and a terrace with fire pits that’s amazing for stargazing.